Get the Most Out of Your TPD Payout: Your Ultimate Guide

 Can I Make Multiple Claims if I Have More Than One TPD Insurance Policy?

 Yes, you can!
-If you have multiple insurance policies or have TPD insurance included as a part of your superannuation funds, you can claim multiple benefits for one physical injury, illness or psychological disorder as long as it meets the TPD definition of each individual TPD policy.
+If you have multiple insurance policies or have TPD insurance included as a part of your superannuation funds, you can claim multiple disability benefits for one physical injury, illness or psychological disorder as long as it meets the TPD definition of each TPD policy.

 Use our free online check to see if you can claim >